"Logic can take you from point A to point B, but imagination can take you anywhere." - Albert Einstein

 My first experience with my own subconscious state was in a guided meditation with my drama teacher in high school.
 She had us lie on the ground with the lights off as she guided us through.
 I remember how calm and peaceful I felt; it was a definite breakthrough from my normal, conscious experience that stayed with me all these years.
 I felt like I was on an amazing adventure through time and space.

 Over the years, I’m grateful to have developed this skill of "tapping in" through hypnosis, yoga and yoga nidra.
 I’ve found yoga nidra to be even deeper and more powerful than hypnosis.
 My research led me to discover that yoga masters, scientists, mystic and motivational speakers all refer to the subconscious as "where it’s at" to transform old thought patterns and bad habits.
-All of these great thinkers, from ancient times to modern times, know just how powerful our subconscious can be to access the greatness within.
+All of these great thinkers, from ancient times to modern times, know just how powerful tapping into our subconscious can be to access the greatness within.